I Tried Adidas x Allbirds' New Hyper-Sustainable Running Shoe

 Advertisement

-While I know this is not the most important thing in the world, I also have to say these sneakers pass the fit check every time.
-Added features like the carbon footprint printed on the sole (and a detailed breakdown of the numbers on the shoe's tongue) make it clear, lest anyone doubted otherwise, that this is pretty much the most sustainable sneaker on the block.
-(Writer's note: According to a spokesperson, the 2.94 CO2e figure takes in all stages of the product life cycle — including raw materials extraction, process, component production, assembly, packaging, shipping, and end of life — and generally stays the same regardless of the shoe size.)

-Launching today, the Adizero x Allbirds collab will come in women's sizes 5-11 and men's 8-14, including half sizes.
+The Adizero x Allbirds collab comes in women's sizes 5-11 and men's 8-14, including half sizes.
 I'm between a 5 and 5.5, and typically wear a 5.5 in running shoes for comfort purposes.
 I found these to be true to size, but I prefer going up a half size in runners as a rule of thumb.
-You'll have four different colors to choose from — a monochrome, white, a multicolored colorway exclusive to Allbirds, and lastly, a fourth colorway exclusive to adidas (pictured above).
-They retail for $`120 and will be available on adidas.com, allbirds.com, the Allbirds app, and at select adidas and Allbirds retail locations.
+You'll have four different colours to choose from — a monochrome, white, a multicoloured colourway exclusive to Allbirds, and lastly, a fourth colourway exclusive to adidas (pictured above).
+They retail for $200 and will be available on adidas.com.au.